Trigonal warping enables linear optical spectroscopy in single-valley superconductors

+In the SM we provide estimates for parameters appropriate for R$n$G, used in Fig.~\ref{fig:response}.
+In particular, we predict a kinetic inductance on the order of tens of nH, at characteristic frequencies of a few GHz---natural scales for microwave reflectometry or circuit-QED inspired techniques.
+Recent measurements in few-layer NbSe$_2$~\cite{Kreidel2024inductance, zaman2025kineticinductancefewlayernbse2}, MoTe$_2$~\cite{kreidel2025observingunconventionalsuperconductivitykinetic} and moire graphene~\cite{Tanaka2025superfluid, Banerjee2025superfluid, Jha2025tunable} have reported kinetic inductances on a similar scale.

 If a chiral superconductor \emph{spontaneously} breaks $\mathcal{T}$ (i.e., if it arises from a $\mathcal{T}$-symmetric normal state), one generically expects a clapping mode comprising fluctuations in the time-reversed partner to the condensed channel.
 In superconductors descended from $\mathcal{T}$-broken normal states (like R$n$G), the band-projected pairing interactions will also break $\mathcal{T}$, and attraction in the time-reversed channel could be much weaker than in the condensed channel.
-Another pairing channel (in a different irrep) could also have comparable attraction to the ground state~\cite{maymann2025pairing}.
+Another pairing channel (in a different irrep) could also have comparable attraction to the ground state~\cite{maymann2025pairing, karuzin2026chiraltwobodyboundstates}.
 As a result, a BaSch mode might arise at lower energy than the clapping mode.

 Identifying the character of any collective mode observed in experiment could help gain insight into the underlying pairing interactions.
-The BaSch modes we considered change pair angular momentum by two units while preserving its direction, while the $p+ip$ clapping mode reverses the pair angular momentum.
-Therefore, although in our calculations the two modes appear identically in the superfluid stiffness, we expect them to couple differently to an out-of-plane magnetic field.
-Future work should study this possibility within microscopic models.
+The BaSch modes we considered change pair angular momentum by two units while preserving its direction, while the clapping mode reverses the pair angular momentum.
+Therefore, although the optical responses of these modes are identical in our model, we expect them to couple differently to an out-of-plane magnetic field.
+Future work will study this possibility within microscopic models.

 \emph{Conclusion}---We have demonstrated that the clapping modes of a chiral $p$-wave superconductor are optically active when the parent normal state hosts a single Fermi surface with trigonal warping.
 The same is true for the subset of Bardasis-Schrieffer modes which change Cooper pair angular momentum by two units.
 The physical origin of this effect is that trigonal warping breaks the antisymmetry in velocity between the two electrons forming a Cooper pair, activating couplings between order-parameter collective modes and light.
 Notably, order-parameter modes become visible as poles in the longitudinal and transverse components of the AC superfluid stiffness.